MichaelMiR01/tcc4tcl_dev/tcc4tcl_altmake/readme.md

 from the corresponding .c sources.

 But I found, that tcc is a bit picky with it's own libraries.
-So a stub compile from tcc-win will fail if linked from tcc-lin, when used under the same architecture.
+So a stub compiled from tcc-win will fail if linked from tcc-lin, when used under the same architecture.

 Actually, if you want to run both tcc4tcl side by side, they will have to use seperated stubs.
 In my case, I run tcc-linux 64bit and tcc-win32, so the stubs are separated into tclstub86elf.a (compiled 32bit under windows) and tclstubs86_64.a (compiled under linux 64bit).
 GCC needs it's own stubs.

-So, if in doubt, recompile the stubs manually from source, all necessary source are included in tcc4tcl packages, under linux you can additionally install tcl-dev and use the source from there.
+So, if in doubt, recompile the stubs manually from source, all necessary sourcefiles are included in tcc4tcl packages (include/generic), under linux you can additionally install tcl-dev and use the sources from there.